install.packages("tidytext")

 dim(sparse_dtm)

 We can see an example of what the interior of the document term matrix looks like for some words in one article.
-Here you can see that most values are zer.
+Here you can see that most values are zero.

 Let’s split our sparse matrix into two matrixes, one that contains only the training set